gakowalski/redaktor/README.md

 # Redaktor

 Very basic, self-hosted IDE to quickly edit code on dev environments while no better means of work are possible.

 ## Installation & Usage

 1. Copy anywhere on the webserver and download submodules: `git submodule init`.
-2. Edit index.php and change `$security_password_hash` value to SHA256 hash of password you want to use.
+2. Copy `config.sample.php` to `config.php` and change `security_password_hash` value to SHA256 hash of password you want to use.
-3. Edit index.php and change `$path_limit` so you won't go outside of your dev folder.
+3. Edit `config.php` and change `path_limit` so you won't go outside of your dev folder.
-3. You're ready: open index.php in web browser with `pass` parameter equal to your password.
+3. You're ready: open `index.php` in web browser with `pass` parameter equal to your password.

 Now you'll see simple directory listing.
-Click on folders of on breadcrumbs-heading to change dir.
+Click on folders or on breadcrumbs-heading to change dir.
 Click on files to go into edit mode.

 ## Features